xyl012/fastq_levenshtein_automata/README.md

 ## Example

-We have a list of sequences that we want to find in our fastq 'foo.fastq' within our file named 'sequences.txt'.
-The contents of sequences.txt are three sequences:
+We have a list of sequences that we want to find in our fastq 'in.fastq.gz' within our file named 'sequences.txt'.
+The contents of sequences.txt are three sequences separated by a return/newline:

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAA